top of page

 Bucks Garden Green.png

-The 40 acre farm is in the Lodi Valley near the shores of Lake Wisconsin
+The 40 acre farm located in the Lodi Valley near the shores of Lake Wisconsin

 About